Lorenzo

 And what her pageboy clothes she has prepared.

-Quote Analysis: Lorenzo's most operational single piece of writing, and the play's clearest evidence of how the elopement is materially organised.
-Jessica has "directed" — the verb carries the executive force of a household planner — and Lorenzo is the recipient of the plan rather than its architect.
-The three-part inventory ("gold and jewels," "page's suit") makes the material economy explicit.
-The speech is also one of the play's quietest indictments of Lorenzo's moral position: he is recounting, to Gratiano, that his future wife has organised the theft of her father's property, and he is doing so without registering, in any visible way, that the theft is morally significant.
+Quote Analysis: Lorenzo's most operational lines, and the play's clearest evidence of how the elopement is actually arranged.
+Jessica has "directed" it – the verb carries the force of a household planner – and Lorenzo is the recipient of the plan rather than its author.
+The inventory ("gold and jewels," "page's suit") makes the material side explicit.
+It is also one of the play's quietest indictments of him: he recounts to Gratiano that his future wife has organised the theft of her own father's property, and shows no visible sign of thinking it matters.

 Quote 2